mrrobottrax/CGPractical/README.md

 Base color and finds out where the edges are.
 Makes the edges glow with rim color and how bright it is with rim power.

+Damage Effect:
+Damage.shadergraph

+Pressing SPACE will cause a damage effect to appear.
+This affect causes to screen to turn red, and an image to be overlayed on top.
+The property _Damage can be used to change the intensity of the effect.